-- Write directly to overseas schools.
+- Contact overseas schools directly.
 Keep in mind that chances of success are limited without going to that country for an in-person interview.

 - Go to the country where you would like to work and apply in person for a teaching position.
 This method may be costly because the individual is responsible for transportation and living costs before the position is found.
 Also noteworthy- one would likely have to leave the country just to get a work permit if the job is obtained.

 Most U.S.-based teaching placement organizations are small non-profits.
 Other programs include the Peace Corps, the Fulbright Teaching Assistantship and English teaching assistant programs sponsored by the Japanese, Korean, French and Spanish governments.
 Placement organizations view their mission as one primarily of cultural exchange, not as a placement agency for well-paid overseas jobs.

 Most organizations prefer a commitment of one academic year, though some offer summer or semester possibilities.
 A bachelor's degree (BA or BS) is a minimum requirement for most positions.
 Unless otherwise indicated, participants are responsible for round-trip transportation and health insurance.

 Programs vary widely in the fees, services, and assistance they offer.
 When choosing a program, inquire about the following basic criteria before applying: fees, salary, job placement, work permit, health insurance, housing, teacher training and materials, whether there is an orientation, and level of on-site support.
 It is important to ask placement organizations about these specific details before arriving.
 The following is a deeper discussion of these criteria.